Hoxolotl/SciFiDB/README.md

 # Dependencies
 * Nodejs
+* PHP to run the front end, might get replaced by node and an express server.

 # Running
 After installing the node_modules using "npm install":

-* start the database and front end server with "npm start" in the src/ folder.
+* start the database and front end server with "npm start" in the root folder.

 # Explanation